-- (i) any person requests the provision of drugs or appliances in accordance with that prescription; or - (ii) the dispensing doctor has previously arranged with the patient that the dispensing doctor will dispense that prescription on receipt, and the dispensing doctor is authorised or required by virtue of Part 8 of the Pharmaceutical Regulations to provide the drugs or appliances so ordered, the dispensing doctor must, with reasonable promptness, provide the drugs so ordered, and such of the appliances so ordered as the dispensing doctor supplies in the normal course of business.
+- (i) any person requests the provision of drugs or appliances in accordance with that prescription; or - (ii) the dispensing doctor has previously arranged with the patient that the dispensing doctor will dispense that prescription on receipt; or - (iii) any person presents the dispensing doctor with an EPS token that relates to an order of a kind specified in paragraphs 9(a)(i) (iii) and requests the provision of drugs or appliances in accordance with the related electronic prescription form;

+and the dispensing doctor is authorised or required by virtue of Part 8 of the Pharmaceutical Regulations to provide the drugs or appliances so ordered, the dispensing doctor must, with reasonable promptness, provide the drugs so ordered, and such of the appliances so ordered as the dispensing doctor supplies in the normal course of business.

 - 10. Subject to paragraphs 11 to 31, where: - (a) any person presents to the dispensing doctor a non-electronic repeatable prescription which contains: - (i) an order for drugs, not being Scheduled drugs or controlled drugs within the meaning of the Misuse of Drugs Act 1971, other than a drug which is for the time being specified in Schedule 4 or 5 to the Misuse of Drugs Regulations 2001 (S.I.
-2001/3998) (which relate to controlled drugs excepted from certain prohibitions under those regulations), signed by a prescriber other than the dispensing doctor; - (ii) an order for a drug specified in Schedule 2 to the Prescription of Drugs Regulations, not being a controlled drug within the meaning of the Misuse of Drugs Act 1971, other than a drug which is for the time being specified in Schedule 4 or 5 to the Misuse of Drugs Regulations 2001, signed by a prescriber other than the Contractor and including the reference "SLS"; - (iii) an order for appliances, not being restricted availability appliances, signed by a prescriber other than the dispensing doctor; or - (iv) an order for a restricted availability appliance, signed by a prescriber other than the dispensing doctor and including the reference "SLS", and also presents an associated batch issue; or
+2001/3998) (which relate to controlled drugs excepted from certain prohibitions under those regulations), signed by a prescriber other than the dispensing doctor; - (ii) an order for a drug specified in Schedule 2 to the Prescription of Drugs Regulations, not being a controlled drug within the meaning of the Misuse of Drugs Act 1971, other than a drug which is for the time being specified in Schedule 4 or 5 to the Misuse of Drugs Regulations 2001, signed by a prescriber other than the dispensing doctor and including the reference "SLS"; - (iii) an order for appliances, not being restricted availability appliances, signed by a prescriber other than the dispensing doctor; or - (iv) an order for a restricted availability appliance, signed by a prescriber other than the dispensing doctor and including the reference "SLS", and also presents an associated batch issue; or

-- (b) the dispensing doctor receives an electronic repeatable prescription from the Electronic Prescription Service which contains an order of a kind specified in sub-paragraphs (a)(i) to (a)(iv) and: - (i) any person requests the provision of drugs or appliances in accordance with that repeatable prescription; or - (ii) the dispensing doctor has previously arranged with the patient that the dispensing doctor will dispense that repeatable prescription on receipt, and the dispensing doctor is authorised or required by virtue of Part 8 of the Pharmaceutical Regulations to provide the drugs or appliances so ordered, the dispensing doctor must, with reasonable promptness, provide the drugs so ordered, and such of the appliances so ordered as the Contractor supplies in the normal course of business.
+(b) the dispensing doctor receives as a nominated dispensing contractor an electronic repeatable prescription from the

+Electronic Prescription Service which contains an order of a kind specified in sub-paragraphs (a)(i) to (a)(iv) and:

+- (i) any person requests the provision of drugs or appliances in accordance with that repeatable prescription; or - (ii) the dispensing doctor has previously arranged with the patient that the dispensing doctor will dispense that repeatable prescription on receipt; or - (c) any person presents the dispensing doctor with an EPS token that relates to an order of a kind specified in paragraph 10(a)(i) - (iv) and requests the provision of drugs or appliances in accordance with the related electronic prescription form;

+and the dispensing doctor is authorised or required by virtue of Part 8 of the Pharmaceutical Regulations to provide the drugs or appliances so ordered, the dispensing doctor must, with reasonable promptness, provide the drugs so ordered, and such of the appliances so ordered as the dispensing doctor supplies in the normal course of business.